jphyun2019/Depression-Journal/README.md

 FULLY CRUD
 FULL STACK PROGRAMMER WOOOO

-Tracks Happiness/Mood each day,
+Tracks Happiness/Mood each day.
-Stores value into SQL Database by date,
+Stores value into SQL Database by date.
-Not sure what I'm gunna do nextBut probably graphs and statistics and graphics and stuff.
+Not sure what I'm gunna do next.
+But probably graphs and statistics and graphics and stuff.

 Might make mobile eh?
 Might ditch SQL cuz i hate it and just use jsons eh?